Hacker0x01/pingpong/README.md

 ### Lifes

 ## Introduce a new rule
-Please make a pull request and the elderly of the table will deside if it's merge worthy.
+Please make a pull request and the elderly of the table will decide if it's merge-worthy.

 ## TODO: